chuck-flowers/attribution/README.md

 # Attribution

+_This crate is a work in progress.
+This README will be valid once it is complete._

 Attribution is a crate containing macros that are designed to help in the development of attribute style procedural macros.
 Specifically it is designed to help in the parsing of attribute arguments.
 Attribution is able to do this